mcdickenson/cs570/hw1/readme.md

 # Problem 1: Fifteens Puzzle with Knight Moves

 `fifteens.rb` contains a Ruby implementation for creating instances of the Fifteens Puzzle with knight moves.
+It relies on the file `knight_distance.txt` as part of the heuristic computation.

-`fifteens_knight_runner.rb` contains a Ruby script that takes input from STDIN, creates an instance of the Fifteens Puzzle, searches for a solution with A*, and prints the output.
+`fifteens_runner.rb` contains a Ruby script that takes input from STDIN, creates an instance of the Fifteens Puzzle, searches for a solution with A*, and prints the output.

-`tilepuzmcd31` is the executable version of fifteens.rb.
+`tilepuzmcd31` is the executable version of `fifteens_runner.rb`.
 If for some reason it is not executable on your system, run `chmod 755 tilepuzmcd31`.
 It can be run with `./tilepuzmcd31 "tilepuzinput.txt"`.

 The output prints states of the puzzle (including the initial state), separated by newlines, as well as the length of the optimal solution.
 Output is directed to `tilepuz-mcd31.txt`.